 Q. Who is the club for?

-A. Any children in key stage 1 and 2.
+A. Any children in the age groups specified.
 We usually suggest children are in year one before starting as it’s a fairly long school day and they need to be able to cope with fundamentals such as reading basic text and cutting with scissors.

 Q. What do you mean by design?